harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 Resolves to the artifact version (such as a Docker Tag) that initiated an [On New Artifact Trigger](../11_Triggers/trigger-on-a-new-artifact.md).

-When you add a new artifact trigger, you select the artifact to listen on and its **Tag** setting is automatically populated with `<+trigger.artifact.build>`.
+When you add a new artifact trigger, you select the artifact to listen on, and its **Tag** setting is automatically populated with `<+trigger.artifact.build>`.

 ![](./static/harness-variables-50.png)

-The `<+trigger.artifact.build>` is used for **Tag** to ensure that the new artifact version that executed the trigger is used for the deployment.
+The `<+trigger.artifact.build>` used for **Tag** makes sure that the new artifact version that executed the trigger is used for the deployment.

-When a new tag is added to the artifact, the trigger is fired and the pipeline executes.
-Harness then resolves `<+trigger.artifact.build>` to the tag that fired the trigger.
-This ensures that the new tag is used when pulling the artifact and that version is deployed.
+Adding a new tag to the artifact fires the trigger and executes the pipeline.
+Harness resolves `<+trigger.artifact.build>` to the tag that fired the trigger.
+This makes sure that the new tag is used when pulling the artifact and the new artifact version is deployed.

 #### Git trigger and payload expressions